Introduction: why NRR matters

-Net Revenue Retention (NRR) shows how your recurring revenue from an existing customer or cohort changes over a period after accounting for upgrades, downgrades, and churn.
+Net Revenue Retention (NRR) shows how your recurring revenue from an existing customer cohort changes over a period after accounting for upgrades, downgrades, and churn.
 This calculator lets you plug in a starting revenue base plus expansion, contraction, and churn to see both NRR and Gross Revenue Retention (GRR), so you can quickly assess the health of your SaaS growth engine.

 What is Net Revenue Retention (NRR)?